Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

-**[Juanita]** The first phase was discussing all the problems that Isabela found in weekly meetings with Carlos, the Spyder maintainer, and Stephanie, a core developer for Spyder.
+**[Juanita]** The first phase was discussing all the problems that Isabela found in weekly meetings with Carlos, the Spyder maintainer, and Stephanie, another Spyder core developer.
 I created a Google drive document (which we ended up calling “The Nightmare document”) in which I collected most of the feedback that Isabela gave us.
 Then, I grouped this information into categories depending on whether the comments were about the interface, in